 Did you know Maine produces 15% of the world’s blueberry crop!
 It’s no wonder why blueberry pie is often served with Maine lobster.
 In the summer, berries like blueberries are plentiful and wonderfully sweet.
-For the lighter palate, blueberries and fresh cream will satisfy, but for someone who wants it all, nothing could be better than a homemade blueberry pie.
+For the lighter palate, blueberries and fresh cream will satisfy, but for someone who wants it all, nothing could be better than a homemade.
 A buttery crust and tart and tangy blueberries are the stuff dreams are made of.
 Take it to the next level by serving it warmed with a scoop of fresh-churned vanilla ice cream!

 Another summery dessert staple is strawberry shortcake, a sweet treat to follow your big lobster dinner.
 Layers of angel-food-like cake, whipped cream and fresh strawberries are a delightful way to go decadent after lobster without going too heavy.
 It achieves a nice middle ground with the sweet freshness of strawberries, the cool whipped cream and the layers of cake in between.